nextstrain/auspice/.github/pull_request_template.md

 -->

 - [ ] Checks pass
+- [ ] If making user-facing changes, add a message in [CHANGELOG.md](https://github.com/nextstrain/auspice/blob/HEAD/CHANGELOG.md) summarizing the changes in this PR
 - [ ] (to be done by a Nextstrain team member) [Create preview PRs on downstream repositories][1].

 [1]: https://github.com/nextstrain/auspice/blob/-/DEV_DOCS.md#test-on-downstream-repositories